Angola flagPolitics & Government Guide · Angola

 Head of State

-President João Manuel Gonçalves Lourenço(since 2017)
+President of the Republic João Manuel Gonçalves Lourenço(since 2017)

 Head of Government